bCamba/dappertypes/README.md

 # dappertypes
- I was looking for examples of Dapper using its unlimited override and even though I found [an example which helped me to use it](https://stackoverflow.com/questions/10202584/using-dapper-to-map-more-than-5-types/17029996), I think a complete example could help someone lost on the internet.
+ I was looking for examples of Dapper using its unlimited **Query** override and even though I found [an example which helped me to use it](https://stackoverflow.com/questions/10202584/using-dapper-to-map-more-than-5-types/17029996), I think a complete example could help someone lost on the internet.
   This is a repository to show the implementation of a SQL query using dapper without restriction on the amount of types and subtypes in the query.

-  The test application is in the repository and was built using Visual Studio 2017 and .NET Core 2.2 with Dapper 1.60.6.
+  The test application is in the repository and was built using **Visual Studio 2017 and .NET Core 2.2 with Dapper 1.60.6**.

   I used a [SQL Server in Docker](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker?view=sql-server-2017&pivots=cs1-bash) to test.

-  Imagina a database modelled as follows (I know this is not the best way to model this database, but the purpose of this repository is to show the Dapper override only):
+  Imagina a database modelled as follows (*I know this is not the best way to model this database, but the purpose of this repository is to show the Dapper override only*):

   ![Database](/Images/DapperTypesDiagram.jpg)